0xNoi/CTF-Writeups/2018/NeverLAN CTF 2018/How much can you throw on a Caesar salad?/README.md

 I searched this words in google and its Caesar Words
 ![](https://raw.githubusercontent.com/ozancetin/CTF-Writeups/master/2018/NeverLAN%20CTF%202018/How%20much%20can%20you%20throw%20on%20a%20Caesar%20salad%3F/5.png)

-Original full name
+Original full name Gaius Julius Caesar
 ![](https://raw.githubusercontent.com/ozancetin/CTF-Writeups/master/2018/NeverLAN%20CTF%202018/How%20much%20can%20you%20throw%20on%20a%20Caesar%20salad%3F/6.png)

-When I found tried almost all combination like
+When I found this, tried almost all combinations like
 ```
 flag{Gaius_Juluis_Caesar}